kubbd/AeroTrackNow/docs/PINOUT.md

 - SCL = **19**

 ## LoRa (SX1262 / CORE1262-LF)
+This module requires controlling the external RF switch using RXEN/TXEN (not DIO2/DIO3), and it may need a slow SPI clock (~500 kHz) for reliable operation.
 - SCK = **13**
 - MOSI = **11**
 - MISO = **12**